Nikoletos-K/Offensive-Comment-Classifier/README.md

 This project consists of:

 1. Text pre-processing
-2. Vectorazation
+2. Vectorization
-3. Classification with NaiveBayes and SVM
+3. Classification with Naive Bayes and SVM
 4. A big effort to increase F1-score and Accuracy using various methods

 ---